prafulbagai/document-management-system/README.md

 Steps to configure the project
 ==============================
-1)	Download the project.
+1)	Download the project (git clone https://github.com/prafulbagai/document-management-system.git).
 Open the command prompt and change it to the directory of the project downloaded.

 2)	Run the following the command. python manage.py runserver